 Previous GeneCards Identifiers for GNMT Gene

 The protein encoded by this gene is an enzyme that catalyzes the conversion of S-adenosyl-L-methionine (along with glycine) to S-adenosyl-L-homocysteine and sarcosine.
 This protein is found in the cytoplasm and acts as a homotetramer.
 Defects in this gene are a cause of GNMT deficiency (hypermethioninemia).
 Alternative splicing results in multiple transcript variants.
 Naturally occurring readthrough transcription occurs between the upstream CNPY3 (canopy FGF signaling regulator 3) gene and this gene and is represented with GeneID:107080644. [provided by RefSeq, Jan 2016]

 GeneCards Summary for GNMT Gene

 GNMT (Glycine N-Methyltransferase) is a Protein Coding gene.
 Diseases associated with GNMT include Glycine N-Methyltransferase Deficiency and Hypermethioninemia.
-Among its related pathways are Glyoxylate metabolism and glycine degradation and Viral mRNA Translation.
+Among its related pathways are Metabolism and Viral mRNA Translation.
 GO annotations related to this gene include methyltransferase activity and folic acid binding.

 UniProtKB/Swiss-Prot for GNMT Gene